kittrellbj/kittrellbj/README.md

 🎶 I make music. https://www.youtube.com/@lnbk

-🔭 I’m currently working on Vai, an AI systems platform for organizations who want local/offline artificial intelligence for data privacy.
+🔭 I’m currently working on Vai, an AI systems platform.

 🌱 I’ve completed my Master of Science in Computer Science from the Georgia Institute of Technology.